tomhonour/stripe-webhook-http-auth-control/README.md

 # stripe-webhook-http-auth-ctrl

 ## the logic
+1. a customer performs and action
+2. stripe sends a POST request with a json body
+3. `webhook.py` handles the request, calls `customers.sh`, and then returns 200.
+4. `customers.sh` creates a username and password for the customer, places that information into http auth, and then e-mails that information to the customer. it also removes that customer from http auth after 3 days.

 ## dependencies
 - web server (nginx is used here)
 - apache2-utils
 - at
+- curl
 - msmtp
 - python3-pip (plus pip modules: waitress and those in requirements.txt)
 note: requirements.txt is supplied by stripe [here](https://stripe.com/docs/webhooks/quickstart).